 The route of the Park City Branch took it through Silver Creek Canyon, west from Wanship to Snyderville Basin.
 Through the canyon, the Park City Branch split the eastbound and westbound lanes of today Interstate 80.
 Although UP's operations were not affected, the appearance of the canyon began to change in June 1960 by building an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
 The existing U.S. Highway 189 to the north had been built in the 1920s on the abandoned Utah Eastern alignment (abandoned in 1887), and remained in use.
 Two-way traffic was diverted to the new eastbound lanes upon completion in 1962, and the old U.S. 189 alignment was rebuilt to become the new westbound lanes.
-The entire project was completed in May 1963. (click here for the Wikipedia entry for U. S. Highway 189)
+The entire project was completed in May 1963.
+(Wikipedia article for U. S. Highway 189)